 Brijuni National Park

-The islands of Brijuni are famous for their well -preserved Mediterranean flora
+The Brijuni Islands are famous for their well-preserved Mediterranean flora

-The Brijuni archipelago consists of a group of two larger and twelve smaller islands, which are located on the west coast of Istria not far from Pula and have a total area of 7 km 2 .
+The Brijuni archipelago consists of a group of two larger and twelve smaller islands located off the west coast of Istria, not far from Pula, with a total area of 7 km² .

-The islands of Brijuni are famous for their well -preserved Mediterranean flora such as icing, high dense undergrowth, pine and cypresses, some of which are shaped like a landscape park.
-At Brijuni you will also find a safaripark with mostly exotic herbivors and the valuable cultural heritage from Roman and Byzantine times.
-Because of their extraordinary beauty, the Brijuni have been a popular tourist destination for world state men and members of international aristocracy for over a hundred years.
+The Brijuni Islands are famous for their well-preserved Mediterranean flora, including holm oaks, dense undergrowth, pines, and cypresses, some of which are shaped like a landscaped park.
+Brijuni also boasts a safari park with mostly exotic herbivores, as well as valuable cultural heritage from Roman and Byzantine times.
+Due to their exceptional beauty, the Brijuni Islands have been a popular tourist destination for world statesmen and members of the international aristocracy for over a century.